SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

+* Fixed the location of the prebuild hives for player 8 (top team, left edge slot)
+* Added message to notify players of drowning ACUs
 * Added increase of transport HP over time (same ratio as the other survival units)
-* Added message to notify players of drowning ACUs
 * Fixed bug causing Vision Centers to become killable after being captured twice
 * Fixed bug causing Team HP Bonus to be applied twice (once on the total HP and once on the % of HP)
 * The 3 groups of bombers in the strategic bombers random event now spawn with 5 second delay in between them